calmrat/metrique/README.rst

 .. image:: https://coveralls.io/repos/kejbaly2/metrique/badge.png
    :target: https://coveralls.io/r/kejbaly2/metrique

-Python/MongoDB Data Warehouse and Data Glue
+Python/MongoDB Data Warehouse and Information Platform

+metrique is what happens when you need to load data from many disperate sources, iteratively, rapidly and reproducibly, knowing you'll need to produce a wide variety of analysis and reports, large and small.

+The main feature of metrique is

+else and
-*Metrique can help bring data into an intuitive, indexable data object collection that supports transparent historical version snapshotting, advanced ad-hoc server-side querying, including (mongodb) aggregations
+pytho bring data into an intuitive, indexable data object collection that supports transparent historical version snapshotting, advanced ad-hoc server-side querying, including (mongodb) aggregations